Tess Daly: Television

 While Daly was living on the Lower East Side in New York City, a friend who arranged red carpet events suggested that she interview the celebrity attendees.
 After buying a video camera, Daly's first interview was with New York-based Quentin Crisp, author of The Naked Civil Servant.
 After a few red carpet interviews, in 2000, she sent a showreel to the producers of Channel 4's The Big Breakfast, who immediately contracted her to host the Find Me a Model competition.
 Since then, she has presented shows including Get Your Kit Off, Singled Out, Smash Hits TV, SMTV Live, Back To Reality and the first series of Make Me a Supermodel with Dave Berry.

 In 2003, Daly replaced Ulrika Jonsson as presenter of ITV makeover show Home On Their Own, a show where children made their choice of alterations to their house during the course of a weekend, while their parents went on holiday.
 Some of the home improvements included an Austin Powers room, individual doorbells for the children and a cinema living room.

-Daly has co-presented BBC One's Strictly Come Dancing since 2004.
-She initially co-hosted the programme with Bruce Forsyth until he left the show in 2013; since 2014 she co-hosts with Claudia Winkleman.
+Daly co-presented BBC One's Strictly Come Dancing from 2004 to 2025.
+She initially co-hosted the programme with Bruce Forsyth until he left the show in 2013; from 2014 she co-hosted with Claudia Winkleman.
 Daly missed the first half of the second series because she had recently given birth to her first daughter.
 Natasha Kaplinsky, the winner of the previous series, took her place for these episodes.
 In October 2025, Daly and Winkleman announced that they would leave the show following the conclusion of the latest series and the 2025 Christmas special.

 In January 2007, Daly and her husband Vernon Kay co-presented the second series of Just the Two of Us on BBC One.

 Daly has also hosted This Time Tomorrow and the National Lottery show broadcast on BBC One.
 From 2008 to 2019, Daly co-presented the BBC telethon Children in Need alongside Terry Wogan and Fearne Cotton.
 She also won the special Children in Need version of Strictly Come Dancing against Terry Wogan, where she was partnered with Anton du Beke.
 On 17 December 2008, Daly co-hosted the Royal Variety Performance.

 In November 2013, Daly guest-presented an episode of The One Show alongside Matt Baker.
 In early 2015, she co-hosted Strictly Come Dancing charity spin-off The People's Strictly for Comic Relief for BBC One.
 In 2015, Daly co-hosted Being Mum, a new show for AOL alongside Rochelle Humes.

 In 2019, she played an unnamed character who hosts fictional TV show The Spotlight, in the CBBC drama, Almost Never.